NENA911/NG911GISDataModel/postgresql/ng911_data_model_postgresql_template.md

    Service Boundaries - REQUIRED and optional
    Source: NENA-STA-006.2-2022, Section 4.3, p.39

    NOTE:   The table schema of each Service Boundary layer is identical.
+Only
-Only the REQUIRED Service Boundary layers are included.
+           the REQUIRED Service Boundary layers are included.
 If you wish to use additional Service Boundary layers as defined in NENA-STA-006.2-2002, Section 7.2, p.
 82, copy a table below and change the table name to the "Name" column in the "GIS Data Layers" Registry.

-   QUESTION: How many shall we make?
-Should Service URI be default?
+   Questions: * How many shall we make?
+              * Should Service URN be a default value?
+              * The use of nena.URIs is confusing and involves
   *************************************************************************** */

 DROP TABLE IF EXISTS nena.PsapPolygon;